-The goal of the NIH BD2K R25 Program is to support educational activities that complement and/or enhance the training of a workforce to meet the nation’s biomedical, behavioral and clinical research needs in Big Data Science.
+The goal of the NIH BD2K R25 Program is to support educational activities that meet the nation’s biomedical, behavioral and clinical research needs in Big Data Science.
 Funding opportunities are available for educational activities that focus on Courses for Skills Development and on developing Open Educational Resources.

 In the News...